Indiana is a great place to be a general contractor. Projects are on the rise, especially with recent investments from the state government.1

 Indiana general contractors do not need to get a professional license from the state.
-Depending on which area you plan to work in, you may need to obtain a license from a local municipal government instead.
+However, the catch is in the local details.
+Depending on your work location, you might need to get a license from the local municipal government.

 How to get a general contractor license in Indiana

-When it comes to general contractor licenses, Indiana cities and counties are permitted to set their own requirements.
-The following section covers instructions for applying for a contractor license in the state’s three largest cities.
+When exploring general contractor licenses, Indiana cities and counties can set their own requirements.
+The following section covers instructions for applying for a contractor license in the state’s three largest cities: Indianapolis, Fort Wayne and Evansville.

 How to get an Indianapolis, Indiana general contractor license

-To work as a general contractor in the Consolidated City of Indianapolis/Marion County, you must have a license issued by the Department of Business and Neighborhood Services.2
+To work as a general contractor in the Consolidated City of Indianapolis/Marion County, the Department of Business and Neighborhood Services must issue you a license.

 Note that this does not include the cities of Beech Grove, Lawrence, Speedway and Southport.